Edgebird/tech_challenge/README.md

 git clone https://github.com/Edgebird/tech_challenge.git
 ```

 After a local copy has been made.
-Navigate into the folder *tech_challenge*.
+Navigate into the folder *tech_challenge/*.

 Once inside the folder run the following command.